About Us: New Hampshire Rivers Council

 President

-Michele L. Tremblay, Principal, naturesource communications, provides organizational development, policy, planning, and training services to federal, state, and local agencies and nonprofit and grassroots groups throughout the Northeast US and Canada from her office in Boscawen.
+Michele L. Tremblay, Principal, naturesource communications, provides organizational development, policy, planning, and training services to federal, state, and local agencies and nonprofit and grassroots groups throughout the Northeast US and Canada..
 Michele served as chair of the Watershed Advisory Group for the Executive Committee of the Merrimack River Initiative.
-She has served as a representative to the Upper Merrimack Local Advisory Committee and as its chair and Program Director for the committee's Upper Merrimack Monitoring Program since its inception in 1990.
-Michele was appointed by the Governor to represent conservation interests on the State Rivers Management Advisory Committee (currently vice-chair) and the State Conservation Committee on the State Lakes Advisory Committee, Historic Agricultural Structures Advisory Committee, and Conservation License Plate Advisory Committee.
+She has served as a representative to the Upper Merrimack Local Advisory Committee and as its chair and Program Director for the committee’s Upper Merrimack Monitoring Program since its inception in 1990.
+Michele was appointed by the Governor to represent conservation interests on the State Rivers Management Advisory Committee and serves as its chair, the Water Council, and the Public Water Access Advisory Board.
+Michele served on the (now sunsetted) state Soreland Advisory Committee.
+She was previously appointed by the Governor to the the State Lakes Advisory Committee As Executive Director the State Conservation Committee, she also served on the, Historic Agricultural Structures Advisory Committee, and Conservation License Plate Advisory Committee.
 For two decades, she served on the Boscawen Conservation Commission (that manages the Boscawen Town Forest and Tree Farm) and was its chair for fifteen years.
 She is active in legislative issues and in 1998, coordinated river conservation groups for the initiation and successful passage of a bill that granted shoreland protection to previously excluded rivers in New Hampshire.
 She served on the Penacook-Boscawen Water Precinct Board of Commissioners for several years.
-A New Hampshire native, she has served the region and state in a variety of land, planning, river, and lake conservation groups and received the first NH River Conservationist of the Year in 1998, an Environmental Hero by Proctor Academy in 2002, and a River Network River Hero in 2003.
-Ms. Tremblay was honored to receive the Helen Award for Volunteerism in 2006 and a President's Volunteer Service Award from the Bush administration in 2008.
+A New Hampshire native, she has served the region and state in a variety of land, planning, river, and lake conservation groups and received the first NH River Conservationist of the Year in 1998, an Environmental Hero by Proctor Academy in 2002, River Network River Hero in 2003.
+Ms. Tremblay was honored to receive the Helen Award for Volunteerism in 2006 and a President’s Volunteer Service Award from the Bush administration in 2008.
+In 2013, she received a River Advocate Award and a Longevity Award from the New Hampshire Rivers Management and Protection Program.
 Michele is a Justice of the Peace in the State of New Hampshire.

 Vice-president